-Kirk has been using Dunlop wah’s for all his career.
-The wah sounds is so associated with him that he eventually got his own signature wah pedal, the Dunlop KH95 Kirk Hammett Wah.
+Kirk has been using Dunlop wah’s for his entire career.
+The wah sound is so associated with him that he eventually got his own signature wah pedal, the Dunlop KH95 Kirk Hammett Wah.
 It’s inspired by the classic Dunlop Cry Baby Wah, but has some cool graphics to make it unique.
-Most notibally the slime green fade and boney footprint, representing Kirk’s love for classic horror movies.
+Most notably the slime green fade and boney footprint, representing Kirk’s love for classic horror movies.

 Kirk has used the wah on a multitude of solos, including Enter Sandman, No Remorse, Master of Puppets and Memory Remains.
 He uses it on almost every solo, and this what led to the ‘Kirk Wahmmett’ trend.

 This wah pedal is designed after the Crybaby.
 Spec and sound is no different from a regular Crybaby, but it has a different kind of charm.
 Diehard Kirk Hammett fans will undoubtedly have this on their board, and this pedal is a great choice for players who don’t like the look of a classic Crybaby, and want to spice it up a little.

 Putting the salesman in me aside for a minute, this is a very famous pedal.
 It’s one of Dunlops most popular pedals, and one of the most popular wah’s in existence.
 The price is also not too high for most people.
 Some signature wahs (like the Dimebag wah) go for over $200, but the KH is priced at around an affordable $150.
 This makes it very popular with guitarists who love Metallica or Kirk in general.